What are silicone heater pads used for?

 The applications require heat coverage over uneven surfaces where it is difficult or impossible to use other types of heating elements.

 The flexible silicone heat pad has characteristics that solve the problem and have a relatively low cost compared to alternative heating elements.

 It is best suited to applications where it is impossible to heat from the inside or if the surfaces are curved or shaped with intricate angles.
-We can supply them in various shapes and holes to suit the surfaces profile.
+We can supply them in various shapes and holes to suit the surface profile.
 You can have them with or without adhesive-backed surfaces for an easy fitment suitable for temperatures of 150 deg C.

 Although these silicone heat pads are not waterproof, they will withstand the odd liquid splashes.
-Silicone mat heaters have an operating temperature up to 180°C and can be made with watt densities up to 0.8W/cm².
+Silicone mat heaters have an operating temperature of up to 180°C and can be made with watt densities up to 0.8W/cm².

 We fit the heaters with various options such as a sensor pocket, in-built sensor, or thermostat for temperature control.
 They then can be operated using digital temperature controllers or mechanical thermostats.

 • Can be set to vary heat concentrations to optimize distribution

 • Can be made to any shape or profile

 • Heat’s right to edges

 • Thermostats and limiters can be moulded on